Ghislaine Maxwell: Early life

-Throughout childhood, Maxwell lived with her family in Oxford at Headington Hill Hall, a 53-room mansion, where the offices of Pergamon Press, a publishing company run by her father, were also located.
-Her mother said that all her children were raised as Anglicans.
-Maxwell first attended Oxford High School for Girls in North Oxford and then, at age nine, was enrolled at Edgarley Hall preparatory school in Somerset, followed by Headington School at age 13.
-She attended Marlborough College to study for A-Levels, before going on to earn a degree in Modern History with Languages from Balliol College, Oxford, in 1985.
-While at Balliol she fraternised with Boris Johnson and Anna Pasternak.
+Throughout childhood, Maxwell lived with her family at Headington Hill Hall, a 53-room mansion in Oxford, England, where the offices of Pergamon Press, a publishing company run by Robert, were also located.
+Elisabeth later said that all her children were raised as Anglicans.
+Maxwell first attended Oxford High School for Girls and then, at age nine, was enrolled at Edgarley Hall, followed by Headington School at age 13.
+She attended Marlborough College to study for A-Levels, before earning a degree in Modern History with Languages in 1985 from Balliol College of the University of Oxford.
+While at Balliol, she fraternised with future prime minister Boris Johnson and author Anna Pasternak.

-Maxwell had a close relationship with her father and was reportedly his favourite.
-According to Tatler, Maxwell recalled that her father installed computers at Headington in 1973 and her first job was training to use a Wang 2200 and later programming code.
-The Times reported that he did not permit her to bring her boyfriends home, or to be seen with them publicly, after she started attending the University of Oxford.
+Maxwell had a close relationship with Robert and was reportedly his favourite.
+The Times reported that he did not permit her to bring her boyfriends home, or to be seen with them publicly, after she started attending Oxford.